ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 </div>
 ```

-Next, add a `rating` property to the class and give it a value greather than zero but less then 5.
+Next, add a `rating` property to the class and give it a value greater than zero but less then 5.
 Change the markup to that number of filled in stars with the rest being outline stars.

 ```html
 <div>